thewmh/wizardunicorn.ninja/frontend-masters/web-performance-webpack.md

 ### Webpack Config Organization

-The Webpack config organization has already been discussed / built in the [Webpack 4 Fundamentals workshop]({% link frontend-masters/webpack-4-fundamentals.md %}), with something like:
+The Webpack config organization has already been discussed / built in the [Webpack 4 Fundamentals workshop]({%- link frontend-masters/webpack-4-fundamentals.md -%}), with something like:

-{% highlight javascript %}
+{%- highlight javascript -%}

 - build-utils
     - presets